Al-Karmil: Late Roman and Byzantine periods

 Eusebius' Onomasticon mentions a garrison stationed here at the beginning of the fourth century.
-Towards the end of the fourth century, already during the Byzantine period, the Notitia Dignitatum document mentions a cavalry unit in the town of Chermula.
+Towards the end of the fourth century, already during the Byzantine period, the Notitia Dignitatum document mentions an Illyrian cavalry unit in the town of Chermula.
 The large, perfectly preserved ancient water reservoir is noticed by all 19th-century explorers.
 It and a good spring provided the town with plenty of water.
+A relief showing Hercules was discovered just north of the reservoir during the Mandatory period.

 Although placed on three low hills and therefore hard to defend, the town was sufficiently effective as a bullwark against Bedouin raids.
 Mader noticed that to Eusebius it is a χώμη 'Ιουδαίων, a 'Jewish village', but the presence of at least three churches, including a large one that was part of a monastery located south of the town, all from the following two centuries, are proof that the village had strikingly become preeminently Christian during the Byzantine period.

 A total of three Byzantine churches were confirmed by archaeologists in recent years in the western part of ancient Carmel: a community church in the centre, and another two on hills to the north and south.
 Mader was witness to the villagers of Yatta using the ruins as a source for cut stones for their houses, in one case repurposing half of an inscribed lintel from a Byzantine church.